-The empirical analysis in this paper has documented that an increase in capital requirements leads to an increase in bank risk without reducing market assessment of implicit and explicit government guarantees.
+The empirical analysis in this article has documented that an increase in capital requirements leads to an increase in bank risk without reducing market assessment of implicit and explicit government guarantees.
 From a policy perspective, a crucial question is therefore whether there are other policies that are more efficient in terms of reducing banks' risk.
 Two papers, focusing on the impact of alternative interventions on systemic risk, are especially relevant for this purpose.

 Berger et al. (2020) analyze the effect of participation in the U.S. TARP on systemic risk measures.
 In relation to this, Nistor Mutu and Ongena (2018) analyze the effects on systemic risk for a set of international episodes of recapitalizations, liquidity injections, and public guarantees.28 A broad conclusion from both papers is that pure recapitalizations decrease systemic risk.
-Hence, a tentative conclusion from these papers and the analysis we present is that directed recapitalization is more effective in terms of reducing bank risk, compared to increased capital requirements.29 This provides novel support for the key principles of bank capital regulation outlined in Greenwood et al. (2017), which emphasizes the need to regulate capital rather than capital ratios, especially after adverse shocks.
+Hence, a tentative conclusion from these papers and the analysis we present is that directed recapitalization is more effective in terms of reducing bank risk, compared to increased capital